trampgeek/jobe/README.md

   1. Update runguard to latest version from domjudge.
 It uses cgroups to limit CPU time and memory, so should be much more robust in dealing with Java, which allocates itself vast amounts of memory that it never uses.

+### 2.0.0 (24 February 2024)

+This version is a major rewrite, using CodeIgniter version 4 as the framework.
+Differences:

+  1. Configuration is very different, mostly involving editing the file `/var/www/html/jobe/app/Config/Jobe.php`.